JASchilz/RSSNext-PHP/README.md

 See [public_html/index.php](public_html/index.php) for examples of hand coded, attractive user-interfaces in simple HTML and CSS.
 Responsive styling is provided by the Bootstrap framework.

-### Javascript, JQuery, and AJAX
+### JavaScript, JQuery, and AJAX

-The user control panel is populated by asynchronous javascript calls to the project's AJAX handler.
+The user control panel is populated by asynchronous JavaScript calls to the project's AJAX handler.

 ### Modern PHP